The Household Cavalry Museum is a living Museum in the heart of Horse Guards, Whitehall, London.

 Whether they’re riding a horse or driving an armoured vehicle, all Household Cavalry soldiers have one thing in common: excellence.

 The reigning monarch normally holds the appointment of Colonel-in-Chief of the regiments of Household Division.
 Each regiment has a Colonel who is normally either a member of the Royal Family or a senior officer.

 The Life Guards: Lieutenant General Sir Edward Smyth-Osbourne

 The Blues and Royals: HRH The Princess Royal

-Grenadier Guards: HRH The Duke of York
+Grenadier Guards: HM The Queen